Traffic Violations for Driving Without Insurance in New York State

 Arthur L. Pressman can prepare a solid defense to help overcome the harsh penalties of not meeting the minimum insurance requirements.

-Liability of drivers without insurance if they allow others to drive their uninsured vehicle
+Liability of driving without insurance if you allow others to drive your uninsured vehicle

 Letting someone borrow your vehicle is a common occurrence.
 However, know that if you do, you assume liability for that person.
 If you do not have the required insurance and the person is in an accident, you may be held liable.